eugenia1984/english/glossary.md

 - **insights**: are valuable thoughts or understanding gained from experience or learning.
 For example, gaining insights into a project means learning important things about it.

 - **interface**: is the part of a computer system or program that users interact with.
 These terms are key in understanding what makes a good design from the user's perspective.

+- **I see**: is used to show that you understand what someone is saying, but it does not necessarily mean you agree.
+For example: `I see why you prefer that framework, but I still think we should compare other options`. –> This means you acknowledge the other person's opinion while keeping an open discussion.

 - **I see your point**: is a common phrase used when you want to show that you understand the other person's opinion or perspective, even if you don't necessarily agree with them.
 For example: `I see your point, but I think we should try a different approach`. -> In this case, you are acknowledging the other person's idea while suggesting an alternative.